fragosti/blog/src/posts/a-look-at-cryptovoxels.md

   <img src="/assets/img/cv-frankfurt.jpg" alt="Frankfurt" class="my-4" style="width: 350px"/>
 </div>

 Each neighborhood has its unique look-and-feel.
-In [Area 51](https://www.cryptovoxels.com/neighborhoods/area-51), you'll see a lot of alien themed content, and in [Kitties](https://www.cryptovoxels.com/neighborhoods/kitties), you'll see a lot of references to the CryptoKitties game and kitties themselves.
+In [Area 51](https://www.cryptovoxels.com/neighborhoods/area-51), you'll see a lot of alien themed content, and in [Kitties](https://www.cryptovoxels.com/neighborhoods/kitties), you'll see a lot of references to and collectibles from the CryptoKitties game.
 Neighborhood building restrictions come into play as well, as some neighborhoods such as [Frankfurt](https://www.cryptovoxels.com/neighborhoods/frankfurt) allow for taller buildings and therefore have a big city vibe.

 Of course, neighborhoods are just composed of individual parcels with unique owners and unique builds – some more impressive than others.
-Take the [DAI House](https://www.cryptovoxels.com/parcels/1418) for example, which is a tribute to the [DAI cryptocurrency](https://makerdao.com/en/) and boasts fountains and spinning DAI models.
+Take the [DAI House](https://www.cryptovoxels.com/parcels/1418) for example, which is a tribute to the [DAI cryptocurrency](https://makerdao.com/en/) and boasts fountains and spinning 3D DAI models.
 Another example is the [Token Smart Amphitheatre](https://www.cryptovoxels.com/parcels/2908), which displays some impressive architecture and even a cafe, or [Sugar Club](https://www.cryptovoxels.com/parcels/2792) where people go to listen to music and dance (yes, there is a dance button).

 <div class="flex justify-center flex-wrap items-center full-width space-x-2">
   <img src="/assets/img/cv-dai-house.jpg" alt="DAI House" class="my-4" style="width: 350px">